thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Improvement_Plan.md

 * Search the web to get a sense of typical [processes](https://www.google.com/#hl=en&q=IT%20development%20typical%20processes) and [problems](https://www.google.com/#hl=en&q=IT+development+typical+processes+problems) around the software development lifecycle, and use them in your narrative.
 * Using the two suggestions above, add some detail to this [description of a fictional company](P0_Fictional_Company.md) and use it for your project.

+Your project has two parts: first, a series of short, open-ended brief questions you must answer to provide an overview or **snapshot of your (real or fictional) organization**; second, a set of **quantitative ratings** you provide about the effectiveness of collaborative processes within the organization.

-It's okay if you don't know answers to some of these questions right away.
-You will revisit it and fill in the details later.
+The assignment is meant to be a low-stakes way to get you started thinking like a DevOps engineer.
+Use these questions as a way of orienting yourself to the sort of issues DevOps engineers tackle.
+Don't worry about finding the perfect answers!
+It's okay if you don't know some of them right away.
+You will revisit the document and fill in the details later.
 Every time you add to the document, **put in the date** so that you have a record of how your answers change over time.

-Your project has two parts: first, a series of short, open-ended brief questions you must answer to provide an overview or **snapshot of your (real or fictional) organization**; second, a set of **quantitative ratings** you provide about the effectiveness of collaborative processes within your organization.
+The project is intended to take about 1.5 to 2 hours to complete.
 A [sample completed project](P0_Sample_Submission.md) has been provided as a guide.

 ## Organization Snapshot